dino-lang/introduction/README.md

 the files on line 5.
 The parameter `bname` of the function `gen` is a base name of the generated files.
-The interface file contains definitions of codes of tokens in `match` and `skipif` instructions as C macros (line 10) and definition of function `yyparse` (line 33).
-Function `yyparse` is a main interpreter function.
+The interface file contains definitions of codes of tokens in `match` and `skipif` instructions as C macros (line 10).

+Line 8 contains a code to get the token names as a vector.
+First we transform table `t2i` into a vector with a special function `vec`.
+The generated vector has an even number of elements which are divided by pairs: the table key and the corresponding table element.
+So each vector element with an even index contains a token name.
+We extract the names by using a *vector slice*.
+The slice refers for each element starting with index 0 using step 2.
+The missed slice part between pair of `:` is a *slice bound*.
+In this case it is a length of the original vector.

+The interface file also contains definition of function `yyparse` (line 33).
+The generated function `yyparse` is a main interpreter function.
 It returns 0 if the source program is correct, and nonzero otherwise.

 ```
      1. include "ir";